johanmalm/hhhconf/README.md

 # hhhconf

-Config tool for @hhhorb
+Config tool for tint2.
+Written for @hhhorb

-Make ricing easier with

- - tint2

 ## Build and install